svigerske/mp/doc/source/modeling-tools.rst

 That is, when expressions ``y<=6`` and ``z>=10`` are re-evaluated and their results substituted into ``C``, ``C`` holds false.

-The role of the "idealistic" checking mode is to warn the user about the fact, that even if the solver has a correct solution up to its tolerances (which is examined by the "realistic" mode), it can be wrong for a tolerance-unaware checker.
+The role of the :ref:`Idealistic mode <idealistic-viols>` is to warn the user about the fact, that even if the solver has a correct solution up to its tolerances (which is examined by the "realistic" mode), it can be wrong for a tolerance-unaware checker.

-By default, "idealistic" check is performed for objective values only, see example below.
-To enable it for constraints, use :ref:`option <solver-options>` ``chk:mode``.

 Warnings format